BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-02-06-web-homologation-as-app.md

 **Key takeaways for the QA community:**

-- Embed tests in your codebase
+- Embed tests in your codebase.

-- BDD approach is great to align teams on the “What” and is AI future-proof
+- BDD approach is great to align teams on the “What” and is AI future-proof.

-- More automated testing means more time dedicated to valuable and strategic work from QA engineers (and less repetitive tasks)
+- More automated testing means more time dedicated to valuable and strategic work from QA engineers (and less repetitive tasks).

 **What's next:**